This Week's Bulletin

 • provides children with a positive baseball experience, skill development and fun within a recreational but competitive framework

-• imparts, teaches and nourishes the values of sportsmanship, friendship and the spirit of co-operation that embodies our parish community.
+• imparts, teaches and nourishes the values of sportsmanship, friendship and the spirit of cooperation that embodies our parish community.

-The league is run entirely by volunteers and operates on a breakeven basis.
+The league is run entirely by volunteers and operates on a break even basis.
 All monies go to offset costs of uniforms, field maintenance, equipment and umpire fees.
 Every effort is made to keep registration fees low to avoid excluding children who may not have the means to afford to play.

 Volunteers are always welcome.
-To become part of our 50 year legacy, contact bonaventurebaseball@gmail.com Take a look at all the fun we have during baseball season.
+To become part of our 55 year legacy, contact bonaventurebaseball@gmail.com Take a look at all the fun we have during baseball season.

-2010 Events
+2020 Events

 Registration Starts

-February 3
+February 10

 Evaluation Day

-First Game Date April 19
+First Game Week April 20

-June 26
+June 15

 Divisions

-T-Ball - JK to Grade 2
+T- Ball - JK to Grade 2

-T-ball is an introductory sport that allows children to learn the basics of the game and to develop baseball skills.
+T- Ball is an introductory sport that allows children to learn the basics of the game and to develop baseball skills.
 A soft baseball, known as a Safe-T-Ball, is placed on top of an adjustable tee, and children hit the ball off the tee.
 Children learn how to run the bases, field a ball and return it to home plate.
 Games are competitive but the main focus is on teaching the game and giving children an opportunity to play.
 The league does not accept players under the age of 4.

-Game night: Tuesday or Thursday/school baseball diamond
+Game night: Tuesday, Wednesday or Thursday evenings/school baseball diamond

 Make-up games: Friday evenings

-Softball - Grade 6 to 9
+Softball - Grade 6 to 8

 Softball is the most competitive division as it involves the opposing team pitching the ball to the hitting team.
 The league uses a regulation softball which is larger than a baseball and not as hard.
 Pitching is underhand and “windmill” pitching is not allowed.

-Game night: Monday or Wednesday night/church baseball diamond
+Game night: Monday or Wednesday night/church baseball diamond.

 Make-up games: Friday evenings